What is Electronic Invoicing and How Does it Work?

 Want to learn more about all things e-invoicing?
 In this article, we’ll explain what electronic invoicing is (and isn’t), its benefits, and how you can successfully implement an e-invoicing solution.

-E-Invoicing and How it Works
+E-Invoicing and How It Works

 Electronic invoicing goes by a few other names, including e-invoicing and digital invoicing.
 It’s the process of billing your customer digitally or through the Internet, instead of in-person or by mail.